-Bristol Rovers say they're making "excellent progress" on plans to build a new stadium next the University of the West Of England campus.Read the full story ›
+Bristol Rovers has abandoned plans for a new stadium at the University of the West of England.Read the full story ›

 The club has brought in several new players during the transfer window including striker Tom Nichols and defender Tom Broadbent.Read the full story ›

 Police would like help to identify a group of men in connection with a disorder following a Bristol Rovers game.

 During the home match against Shrewsbury Town, on April 1, a group of up to 15 people were involved in a scuffle shortly before half time.

 After the match another incident happened, and police are keen to speak to six men - two believed to be Rovers supporters.

 Anyone with information is asked to call 101, quoting reference 5217100362.

 Bristol Rovers manager Darrell Clarke has said that he "lost no sleep" over Matty Taylor's Deadline Day transfer to local rivals Bristol City.

 City signed Taylor, who scored 67 goals for Rovers, after triggering a release clause in his contract.

 Clarke said that the transfer was "expected."
 He would have liked to seen a bidding war over the 26 year old, but confirmed there were only "one Championship club" interested in Taylor.